EMINES-UM6P/Reservation/README.md

 As of version 1.0 Easy!Appointments supports translated user interface.
 If you want to contribute to the translation process read the [get involved](https://github.com/alextselegidis/easyappointments/wiki/Get-Involved!) page for additional information.

+### Missions
+1 - Add auth using LDAP
+2 - Redirect users after authentification to select appointement 3 - Show autoaticlly the email, first name and last name on the filds in the third step